semahkadri/API-development/README.md

 - **Analyze Jobs**: Send a GET request to `/analyze-jobs` to analyze job descriptions, returning word frequencies and statistics (total documents, total words, unique words, average words per document) along with a visualization path.
 - **View Analysis**: Access `/view-analysis` to view the Plotly bar plot of word frequencies in your browser.
 - **Analyze with LLM**: Send a GET request to `/analyze-llm` to perform semantic analysis on a specific CV using Google Gemini, returning extracted skills, experiences, and qualifications.
+- **Calculate Similarities**: Send a GET request to `/calculate-similarities` to compute Cosine Similarity, Levenshtein Distance, and Jaccard Index between a job description and CV.

 ## Project Structure